OpenAstronomy/openastronomy.github.io/_projects/2022/radis/performance_tweaks.md

 * Add [.h5 loading benchmark](https://github.com/radis/radis-benchmark/issues/4)

-* Have all code, tests and documentation in GitHub.
+* Have all code, tests and documentation in GitHub